FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@malmstromTemporalDynamicsProchlorococcus2010] attributes NATL2A
 tolerance to short exposures of high light to the presence of the genes encoding photolyase, a gene found in HL clades.
-The presence of deoxyribodipyrimidine photolyase and absence of DNA ligase (ATP) supports why NATL2A tolerates limited exposure to high light and why NATL2A is unable to fully repair damaged DNA. *Prochlorococcus* are highly susceptible to hydrogen peroxide (H~2~O~2~) toxicity as they lack
+The presence of deoxyribodipyrimidine photolyase and absence of DNA repair ligase (ATP) supports why NATL2A tolerates limited exposure to high light and why NATL2A is unable to fully repair damaged DNA. *Prochlorococcus* are highly susceptible to hydrogen peroxide (H~2~O~2~) toxicity as they lack